trezor/trezor-suite/packages/connect/README.md

 For more instructions [refer to this document](../../docs/packages/connect/index.md)

-## Version 9+ (experimental)
+## Version 9 (stable)

 Since version 9 we are adopting a new versioning strategy.
 With every release, we are going to update two urls

--   A] The latest release will always be available on https://connect.trezor.io/9/trezor-connect.js.
+-   A) The latest release will always be available on https://connect.trezor.io/9/trezor-connect.js.
--   B] For those who like to have more control over their dependencies, there will be also a new url created in form of https://connect.trezor.io/9.1../trezor-connect.js.
+-   B) For those who like to have more control over their dependencies, there will be also a new url created in form of https://connect.trezor.io/9.1../trezor-connect.js.
 Please note that these endpoints will not receive any further updates including security updates.

-Version 9+ will be available as `@trezor/connect` and `@trezor/connect-web` npm packages.
+Version 9 is available as `@trezor/connect` and `@trezor/connect-web` npm packages.

-## Version 8 (stable)
+## Version 8 (legacy)

-Currently, we are at version 8, which has an url https://connect.trezor.io/8/trezor-connect.js.
+Legacy version 8 is accessible from url https://connect.trezor.io/8/trezor-connect.js.

 Version 8 is available as `trezor-connect` npm package.